jharwell/sierra/docs/src/usage/examples.rst

 powers of 2.
 Within each experiment, 3 copies of each simulation will be run (each with different random seeds), for a total of 21 ARGoS simulations.
 On a reasonable machine it should take about 10 minutes or so to run.
-After it finishes, you can go to ``$HOME/exp`` and find all the simulation outputs, including camera ready graphs!
+After it finishes, you can go to ``$HOME/exp`` and find all the simulation outputs.
 For an explanation of SIERRA's runtime directory tree, see :ref:`ln-usage-runtime-exp-tree`.

 Rendering Example
 -----------------